 How do you spot fake notes?
 Find out some tips in this article.

 The Problem of Fake Indian Currency

-It's estimated that four out of every 1,000 notes in circulation in India are fake.
-Fake notes are even found in cash withdrawn from ATM machines at banks in India, particularly higher denomination notes.
+Fake notes are even dispensed from ATM machines at banks in India, particularly higher denomination notes.

-However, major seizures of fake currency still continue.
-In fact, only three months after the newly minted 2,000 rupee note was introduced in India, multiple counterfeit copies of it were found and confiscated.
+However, it didn't reduce the problem of fake currency.
+Only three months after the newly minted 2,000 rupee note was introduced in India, multiple counterfeit copies of it were found and confiscated.
 There were even instances of fake notes being issued in the name of the "Children's Bank of India" and dispensed from ATMs.

 But where do the fake notes come from?

 Sources of Fake Currency